Start of Main Content

 RankCBSA# of urgent care centersExplore dataset

-1New York-Newark-Jersey City, NY-NJ-PA735Explore
+1New York-Newark-Jersey City NY-NJ787Explore

-2Los Angeles-Long Beach-Anaheim, CA429Explore
+2Los Angeles-Long Beach-Anaheim CA466Explore

-10Philadelphia-Camden-Wilmington, PA-NJ-DE-MD180Explore
+10Philadelphia-Camden-Wilmington PA-NJ-DE-MD180Explore

 An urgent care center is a medical facility that provides immediate medical treatment for non-life-threatening medical conditions.
 These centers are open for extended hours, including evenings and weekends, and do not require appointments, allowing patients to receive medical care on a walk-in basis.

-Urgent care centers are equipped to treat a wide range of conditions, including minor injuries, illnesses, and infections that require prompt medical attention but aren’t serious enough to warrant a visit to the emergency room.
+Urgent care clinics are equipped to treat a wide range of conditions, including minor injuries, illnesses, and infections that require prompt medical attention but aren’t serious enough to warrant a visit to the emergency room.

 How do urgent care clinics differ from retail clinics?

-Retail clinics and urgent care centers are grouped together as convenient care clinics because both offer extended hours and accept walk-in appointments.
+Retail clinics and urgent care clinics are grouped together as convenient care clinics because both offer extended hours and accept walk-in appointments.
 The main difference between retail clinics and urgent care centers is the level of care that they provide.
 Retail clinics treat a limited range of minor, acute conditions, such as allergies, colds, and infections.

-Urgent care centers, which have on-site diagnostic equipment and procedure rooms, can offer a broader range of care for non-life-threatening conditions that need immediate attention, such as splinting and casting for broken bones or minor laceration and wound repair.
+Urgent care clinics, which have on-site diagnostic equipment and procedure rooms, can offer a broader range of care for non-life-threatening conditions that need immediate attention, such as splinting and casting for broken bones or minor laceration and wound repair.

 To qualify as an urgent care clinic in Definitive Healthcare’s ClinicView product, a facility must meet the American Academy of Urgent Care Medicine and the Urgent Care Association of America's primary requirements.
 These include: